Renters vs. Homeowners Insurance: Understanding Key Differences

 Average Cost of Renters Insurance

 For $20,000 in personal property coverage, renters insurance costs $12 per month or $138 per year, but this can increase if you have higher limits.
-Look at the table below to see how renters insurance costs can change by coverage level.
+The table below shows how renters insurance costs can change by coverage level.

-To find cheap renters insurance, it’s essential to compare renters insurance quotes and find a provider that matches your needs and budget effectively.
+To find cheap renters insurance, consider comparing renters insurance quotes and find a provider that matches your needs and budget effectively.

 Average Cost of Home Insurance